noCaptchaAi/hCaptchaSolverApi/readme.md

 </h3>

 ## features
-⚡ Average solve within <= 0.5 to 10 secs + network & server ping factors \
+⚡ Average solve within: 0.4-5s \
 🌀 Puppeteer, selenium, playwright and all platforms supporting http request \
 🌐 Going to work with userscripts \
 💡 Great with cli tools too \